-Worldwide, the electricity industry is increasingly proving its ability to provide solutions to the issue of climate change.
+All around the world, the power industry is increasingly proving its ability to provide solutions to the issue of climate change.
 The energy transition this entails is based largely on technological innovation, particularly in terms of energy efficiency, smart grid management and optimizing energy use.
-In addition to accommodating new renewables, decentralized generation and the use of large-capacity energy storage, the electricity industry must harness big data to manage the power grid with greater reliability and flexibility.
+In addition to integrating renewable energy sources, making room for distributed generation and using large-scale energy storage, the industry must learn to maximize the use of big data to make power system management more reliable and flexible.

 In addition to IREQ’s work, we contribute to university chairs.
 Our business units also conduct R&D with companies, industry partners and other specialized research centres.